EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## CoAP Content-Formats Registry {#content-format}

-IANA has added the 'application/edhoc' media type in the "CoAP Content-Formats" registry.
+IANA has added the media type 'application/edhoc' to the CoAP Content-Formats registry.

 ~~~~~~~~~~~
 +----------------------+----------+----------+-------------------+